-Name and Address Shares Percent of Class State Street Corporation State Street Financial Center One Lincoln Street Boston, MA 02111 105,279,543 11.5% BlackRock, Inc. 40 East 52 nd Street New York, NY 10022 61,594,623 6.7% The Vanguard Group 100 Vanguard Boulevard Malvern, PA 19355 49,543,861 5.4%
+Name and Address Shares Percent of Class State Street Corporation State Street Financial Center One Lincoln Street Boston, MA 02111 105,279,543 11.5% BlackRock, Inc. 40 East 52nd Street New York, NY 10022 61,594,623 6.7% The Vanguard Group 100 Vanguard Boulevard Malvern, PA 19355 49,543,861 5.4%

-State Street Corporation, acting in various fiduciary capacities, reported in an SEC fliing that as of December 31, 2013 it held sole voting power with respect to 0 shares of Common Stock, shared voting power with respect to 105,279,543 shares of Common Stock, sole dispositive power with respect to 105,279,543 shares of Common Stock, shared by a shares of Common Stock, and shared dispositive power with respect to 105,279,543 shares of Common Stock.
-State Street Corporation also reported that its wholly-owned subsidiary, State Street Bank & Trust Company, held 64,816,572 of these shares in its capacity as Trustee for UTC's Employee Starings Pain Master Trust.
-State Street Corporation disciants posterior discussionality.
+^{} State Street Corporation, acting in various fiduciary capacities, reported in an SEC filing that as of December 31, 2013 it held sole voting power with respect to 0 shares of Common Stock, shared voting power with respect to 105,279,543 shares of Common Stock, sole dispositive power with respect to 0 shares of Common Stock, and shared dispositive power with respect to 105,279,543 shares of Common Stock.
+State Street Corporation also reported that its wholly-owned subsidiary, State Street Bank & Trust Company, held 64,816,572 of these shares in its capacity as Trustee for UTC's Employee Savings Plan Master Trust.
+State Street Corporation disclaims beneficial ownership of the reported shares, except in its fiduciary capacity.

+Executive Compensation

-Executive Compensation Compensation Discussion and Analysis
+Compensation Discussion and Analysis